krazykira/CuXtomCam/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+For those who use this library don't forget to tell me how was it.

+HAPPY CODING ^_^